 The Mystery of Prunus Glandulosa.

-Why do you suppose this shrub is called a flowering almond?flowering almond I don't think it is a proper almond, is it?
+Why do you suppose this shrub is called a flowering almond?
+I don't think it is a proper almond, is it?
 Isn't Prunus the genus of Cherry?
 So, how did almond become a member of the genus cherry?
 Interestingly, the family that cherry belongs to is Rosaceae.
 According to Linneaus plants are classified by the relatedness in the flower in terms of pistons and stamens (It always boils down to sex doesn't it?)
-If this is true then we can see how the cherry and the almond family were designated this classification, as their "internal" flowers as well as the external flowersclose up of flowering almond blossoms resemble roses.
+If this is true then we can see how the cherry and the almond family were designated this classification, as their "internal" flowers as well as the external flowers resemble roses.

 I once saw a hedge of flowering almond that was so spectacular, and surprising that more people haven't thought of this as a possibility before.
 If you have used flowering almonds in a creative way, I would love to see it.
 Send me a link and I'll post it.